Members can insert new events into the calendar and signup for trips, but please read the instructions before posting.

 Help restore a legendary VOC trail!

-There is lots of work to be done so we will stay in the area for 3-4 nights.
-The tentative plan is to go up May 30 and come back June 3.
-If these dates do not work for you, but similar ones might, sign up as interested but note in the comments which dates you would prefer.
-It does not make sense to go for only 1-2 nights, however, so if you are only free on weekends, this workhike is not for you.
-(It is not possible to arrive late or leave early as our permit requires us to travel in convoy.)
+There is lots of work to be done so we will stay in the area for four nights.
+The plan is to go up early in the morning on May 30 and come back June 3.
+If the weather looks really bad we could delay slightly—that decision would be made at the pre-trip meeting.
+It is not possible for individual cars to arrive late or leave early as our permit requires us to travel in convoy.

-The pre-trip meeting is tentatively scheduled for Wednesday, May 21 at 6:30 pm in the VOC Clubroom (in the Nest).
+The pre-trip meeting will be Wednesday, May 28 at 5 pm in the VOC Clubroom (in the Nest).
 At the meeting, we'll discuss who's going, trip logistics, and the work to be done.

 There is a risk of landslides along the road that increases after heavy rain.
 We'll keep an eye on the forecast and cancel the trip if lots of precipitation is expected.
 There is also a significant population of grizzlies living in the area, so we'll practice bear awareness and safety.